gabridego/book-reviews-processing/k8s/README.md

 ## How to run images on AWS
 1) Follow the instructions in the [terraform](../terraform/) folder in order to create a kubernetes cluster inside AWS
-2) We need 3 components: the webserver, the apiserver, and the database.
-Run `kubectl apply -f webserver/`
+2) We need the following components in this order: kafka, database, spark, apiserver, webserver, api-gateway. run `kubectl apply -f ./kafka`
 For the database and apiserver you need to know if you want a replicated database or a standalone:
     - standalone: go to step 3a
     - replicated: go to step 3b